MasWag/XPubLiCon/README.md

 ### (X)HTML Generation

-You can generate (X)HTML from the input XML file using XSLT files.
+You can generate a fragment of (X)HTML file from the input XML file using XSLT files.
 For example, you can use [xsltproc](http://xmlsoft.org/XSLT/xsltproc.html) or [saxon](http://saxon.sourceforge.net/).
+See also [./example/html/README.md](./example/html/README.md) for an example for generating a complete (X)HTML file.

 ```bash
 xsltproc ./xslt/publications_html.xsl ./example/data.xml > publications.html